LBY777/FacialAnalysisWebApp/README.md

 4\.
 Train the candidate models on the training set produced by PCA, with hyperparameter tuned by Grid Search.
 5\.
 Model evaluation and selection.
 6\.
 Form a pipeline with all the steps above that can be used on both image and video input.

-Code that generate both models can be found in the Jupyter Notebooks linked in the **Code dropdown button at the top**.
-All codes related to this project can be found in the GiuHub Repository, which can be accessed through the **"about"** page at the top.